 Additionally, the platform charges transaction fees, when using third-party payment gateways.
 This is a disadvantage, if you run a small online store.

-To avoid these and some other demerits, Shopify users frequently decide to switch to a simpler alternative.
+To avoid these and some other demerits, Shopify users frequently decide to switch to a simpler alternative (Wix – review, Squarespace – review or Weebly – review).
 Fortunately, the choice of multi-purpose platforms and niche systems is quite extensive.